sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

           :width: 60%

-- Click on "next" button to move to next page
+- Click on "NEXT" button to move to next page

 3 : Run
 ++++++++++